 5. Montague on the Gardens:

 This four-star boutique hotel is one of the top hotels and provides one of the best services in London as recommended by TripAdvisor.
 The hotel offers the best of both worlds with the British Museum and touristy spots in the front.

 While at the back there is a peaceful private garden that is cut off from the city by beautiful Georgian townhouses.
 Rooms start at around 200 pounds, so if you have a little bit more money to spend on your accommodation this is definitely somewhere to consider.

 The Park Plaza has eight contemporary hotels all located in central London.
-Offering the perfect base to stay while you explore the amazing city of London.
+Offers the perfect base to stay in while you explore the amazing city of London.
 It offers reasonable pricing and great views across the city.

 Best Places to Eat in London – London Travel Guide

 If you are a big fan of food and trying different cuisines, then London will not let you down.
 London has become one of the leading culinary centres in the world.
 There is so much on offer in this great city when it comes to food and drink.

 The city is filled with trendy restaurants, new arrivals and old classics that you don’t want to miss out on.
 The diversity of food in London is incredible from traditional British dishes to international renowned food.
 The hardest thing will be deciding where to eat on your London trip, so we have a few suggestions to help you out.